Counting irreducible representations of large degree of the upper triangular groups: Introduction

-It is clear that when $q=p$, almost faithful is faithful.
-Here, we approach representations of a Sylow $p$-subgroup $U$ of a finite group of Lie type $G(q)$ by its root system.
-For each positive root, we construct a minimal degree almost faithful irreducible character, which is written short as {\it midafi}, and the set of tensor products of midafis gives a partition of $Irr(U)$.
-Thanks to a series of plentifully helpful and friendly talks of C. Andr\'e on MSRI in March 2008, we figured out that midafis are elementary characters when $U$ are the upper triangular groups $U_n(q)$, and this gives a different construction for basic characters, also as known as supercharacters.
-But when $U$ is a Sylow $p$-subgroup of $G(q)$ where the Lie type of $G(q)$ is not type $A$, midafis are not supercharacters, see \cite{Carlos-Neto}, \cite{Frank-Tung_Kay}.
+It is clear that when $q=p$, $Z(U_n(q))$ is cyclic, almost faithful implies faithful.
+Here, we approach complex representations of a Sylow $p$-subgroup $U$ of a finite group of Lie type $G(q)$ by its root system.
+For each positive root, we construct a minimal degree almost faithful irreducible character, which is called {\it midafi}.
+The constituents of a certain collection of tensor products of midafis partition $\Irr(U)^*$.
+If $G=\GL_n(q)$, it turns out that our midafi characters are precisely the elementary characters of Andr\'e, and moreover, the resulting partitions of $\Irr(U_n(q))^*$ coincide.
+This is no longer true when $G$ is not of type $A$, see \cite{Carlos-Neto,Frank-Tung_Kay}.

-To explore irreducible characters of $U_n(q)$, I.M.
-Isaacs \cite{Is3} used combinatoric methods and nilpotent algebras to compute the exact numbers of highest and second highest degree irreducible characters of $U_n(q)$.
-Here, we decompose a certain tensor products of elementary characters from the view of root system of $U_n(q)$, and we use this result to construct the three highest degree irreducible representations of $U_n(q)$.
-And we obtain the number of third highest degree irreducible characters of $U_n(q)$ in a recursion formula with coefficient in $(q-1)$, see Theorem \ref{thm4.4.1}.
+To compute the numbers $N_{n,e}(q)$ of $U_n(q)$, Isaacs \cite{Is3} uses combinatorial methods to count the numbers of orbits in a certain nilpotent associative $\F_q$-algebra.
+He obtains the exact numbers of largest and second largest degree irreducible characters of $U_n(q)$.
+Here, we decompose certain supercharacters to construct all irreducible characters of $U_n(q)$ of degree $q^a$, $a\in \{\mu(n),\mu(n)-1,\mu(n)-2\}$.
+We prove the following.

-In this paper, we first make some significant summaries about $U_n(q)$ and reprove Theorem \ref{thm2.2:Andre} of C. Andr\'e \cite{Carlos2} in the new approach to help readers get used to the construction of basic characters and easier to understand the representations of the three highest degree irreducible characters in Section \ref{three_highest}.
-Furthermore, the proof of Theorem \ref{thm2.2:Andre} shows the way how to decompose a tensor product of any two supercharacters into a sum of supercharacters and to compute their corresponding structure constants.